reijz/my-settings/.emacs.d/Latex-coding-style.md

 # Latex coding style

-Often in time, I find many latex source files in a mess, making editing an excruciatingly painful experience.
+Often in time, I find many latex source files in a mess, making editing an excruciating experience.
 This is not necessarily the case if we can tide up the source file.
 Here are some coding style I suggest, that will make the source code neat, readable and not so painful to do editing.

 ### Math displays